Saturday, March 13, 2021

 In the above illustration, the twisted loop (red) is the foundational stitch for the new column (pink).

-Depending which way the twist is made, the top arm of the twist can "sweep up" either to the left or the right.
-This makes little difference structurally, but being consistent and selective about this sort of decorative detail adds to a finished appearance--handmade rather than home-made.
+Depending which way the twist is made, the top arm of the twist can "sweep up" either to left or right.
+This makes little difference structurally, However, if the twist is made where it can be seen, like on a raglan increase, being consistent and selective about this sort of decorative detail adds a finished appearance--handmade rather than home-made.

 Top arm sweeps left